 Inspire a shared vision.

-In my experience, people take ownership of what you dream about together.
+In my experience, people take ownership of what they dream about together.

 Enable others to act.